 Does the College offer internship opportunities?

 The Oxley Career Education Program is a unique, four-year program that prepares you for a career, not just a job.
 Our location in New York means that internship opportunities at the Mount are nothing short of extraordinary.
 The College’s Discovery Internships help you to identify and refine career ambitions.
 In many fields of study, departmental internships and practicum placements provide the experience and credentials that help connect you with employment after graduation.

 The Mount offers several programs designed to help promising students transition from high school to college.
-Opportunities to participate in programs such as HEOP and MAP may be offer students extra support in their first year.
+Opportunities to participate in programs such as HEOP, MAP, and TRiO may be offer students extra support in their first year.

 Does the College require a placement exam?